Make Her Feel Welcome with Chic Points

 also highlighting the waist is never bad, gives an illusion of shape even when you think you don’t have a waist.

 I have a similar shape problem as you…here are some dress styles that may look nice…

 Agree with the others! definitely wear something that will show off your legs.
 Define your waist but wearing a dress that is tight in the middle or wear a high waisted belt.
 You can balance the top half of your body by wearing a full skirted dress which flares out, or a dress that has details on the bottom and is relatively plain on top.
 Tops/dresses with v-necks are good if you are busty, and it’s also good if the straps of your dress and relatively thin- i’m busty and i’ve noticed that if I wear tank tops which thick straps that end at my shoulder they can make my arms/bust look bigger.
 Tops which are lower cut (not high necked) are flattering too.
-Hope that helps a bit!posted about 4 years ago
+Hope that helps a bit!posted over 4 years ago

 maybe something like this…

 or if this link does not work, go to topshop.com and search: Christelle Dress by Jones and Jones

 it also comes in white :) it gives you that vintage feel and excentuates your tiny waist, while showing off your legs. and the full skirt will give you a nice balance if you’re on the bustier side. also on there,they have a petite section that you would like possiblyposted over 4 years ago

 Try a dress with an empire waist, or one that is belted.
 You may want to look at online vintage stores or eBay, they offer a wide variety of cuts and many vintage dresses allow for a curvy build!posted over 4 years ago